-Island of Santa Maria (Portugal)
+Conservation of historic vineyards in Santa Maria

-Restoration of Santa Maria´s terraced vineyard landscapes, and of their cultural, economic and nature conservation functions
+Restoration of Santa Maria’s terraced vineyard landscapes, and of their cultural, economic and nature conservation functions

 Where we are